 - Respect all area closures and slow zones.

-- Refrain from profane or abusive language in all public areas.
+- Refrain from profanity or abusive language in all public areas.

 - Smoking in non-designated areas will not be tolerated.

-- Alcohol consumption restricted to licensed areas at the Resort.
+- Alcohol consumption is restricted to licensed areas at the Resort.

 - Zero tolerance of narcotics use.